rossop/AdventOfCode/README.md

 | 2023 | ![2023 Days](https://img.shields.io/badge/days%20completed-25-red) | ![2023 Stars](https://img.shields.io/badge/stars%20⭐-50-yellow) |
 | 2024 | ![2024 Days](https://img.shields.io/badge/days%20completed-25-red) | ![2024 Stars](https://img.shields.io/badge/stars%20⭐-50-yellow) |

-This repository contains my solutions for the Advent of Code (AoC) challenges, specifically for the year 2024.
+This repository contains my solutions for the Advent of Code (AoC) challenges, for the years 2019 to 2024.
 The structure is designed to organize inputs, solutions, and tests efficiently, facilitating quick access and understanding of each day's challenge.

+Note: Inputs are personalized to your user account and are protected by copyright.
+Please do not share them here.
+Create an account at adventofcode.com to download your own inputs.

 ## Structure